vkaraujo/APIpalooza/README.md

 After the tests run, open the file coverage/index.html in your browser to view a detailed report.
 This helps identify which parts of the application are not yet covered by tests.

+## ✅ Continuous Integration (CI)

+This project uses **GitHub Actions** to automatically run tests on every push and pull request.

+The CI workflow ensures that the codebase remains stable and that all RSpec tests pass before new changes are merged.

+**CI Features:**

+- ⏱️ Runs on every `push` and `pull_request`
+- ✅ Executes the full test suite using `RSpec`
+- ❌ Fails early if any test or setup step fails

+You can view workflow runs in the [Actions tab](https://github.com/vkaraujo/APIpalooza/actions).

 ## 🌐 Integrated APIs